-Healing the heart of Domestic Violence is to recognize who you’ve become growing up or are going into the situation.
-It’s our past and current experiences in life reflected outward through our actions and reactions.
+Healing the heart of Domestic Violence is recognizing who you’ve become growing up or are going into the situation.

 I’m a 20+ year survivor of Domestic Violence.
 It took years to heal in mind and spirit.
 I praise God he never left nor forsaken me.
 God’s love and strength have seen me thru the toughest of times.